-Keywords - Wave energy, mathematical modelling, control systems, electricity generation
+${\it Keywords}$ - Wave energy, mathematical modelling, control systems, electricity generation

-I INTRODUCTION
+I Introduction

 With the recent sharp increases in the price of oil, issues of security of supply, and pressure to honour greenhouse gas emission limits (e.g. the Kyoto protocol), much attention has turned to renewable energy sources to fulfil future increasing energy needs.
+As a primary energy source, the dominant role of fossil fuels looks likely to diminish significantly over the coming decades, due to finite supplies, as indicated in Fig.1.

 Wind energy, now a mature technology, has had considerable proliferation, with other sources, such as biomass, solar and tidal enjoying less deployment.
 One energy source, which has remained relatively untapped to date, is wave energy.
 Some comparisons with wind energy are appropriate: